eight04/read-write-lock/README.md

 --------

 * Read/write lock.
-* Include a lock pool that you can acquire multiple keys at once.
+* Include a lock pool which can acquire multiple keys at once.
 * No `process.nextTick`.
 Built with Promise.
 * The pending queue is implemented with a linked list.
 * Support promise while it is allowed to use a `done` callback.